 Traditional festivals and events in Nepal typically follow the Bikram Sambat (BS) calendar, which is 56/57 ahead of the English calendar (AD).
 However, Sonam Losar festival celebration takes place in January, although not usually.
 As a result, most of the time it occurs in January, although it sometimes occurs at the end of December or beginning of February.

-This festival is mostly celebrated by Nepal ethnic groups (Sherpa, Tamang & Gurung) with ties to Tibet.
+This festival is mostly celebrated by Nepal ethnic groups of himalaya region with ties to Tibet.
 This Buddhist celebration is observed on the first day of the new year.
 Because Sherpas make up the majority of the population in the Everest region, you may see some festivities if you visit everest trek during Lhosar.

-If you are in Kathmandu, visit the community homestay network.
+If you’re in Kathmandu or Pokhara, try the homestay experience during Maghe Sankranti or Shree Panchami, which marks the transition from winter to spring.
+Also, if you plan to spend time in Pokhara before or after your trek, here’s a list of things to do in Pokhara.
 You can observe the Maghe Sankranti and Maghi festivals, celebrated in January.
 It is a Nepalese celebration that takes place on the first of Magh according to the Bikram Sambat (B.S) calendar.
 Shree Panchami, Basanta Panchami, or Saraswathi Pooja (goddess of knowledge), is one of the most important festivals in Nepal and falls in January.
 This festival is the day after winter ends and spring starts.